numbertheory/snasic/README.md

 ## Snasic command line arguments

-- `--list`: List the file instead of running the program
+- `--list`: List the file instead of running the program.
+Use the `Q` key to quit.
-- `--explore`: Launch the cursor explorer program
+- `--explore`: Launch the cursor explorer program.
+Use the `Q` key to quit.
 - `--debug`: Show debug information.
   - Line numbers, scroll offset and filename are shown when listing a program.
+Python debugger is run after quitting.
-  - X, Y coordinates are shown when using `--explore`
+  - X, Y coordinates are shown when using `--explore`.
+Python debugger is run after quitting.
   - After successfully running a program, the screen will show the final values python stored.
 Used for debugging snasic itself, not BASIC programs.
 - `--help`: show help and exit
 - `--version`: show version and quit